-PBOT plans to install approximately 2,000 new 20 mph speed limit signs.
-This will more than double the number of residential speed limit signs on Portland streets.
-As is the case today, not every residential street will have speed limit signs.
+PBOT is installing approximately 2,000 new 20 mph speed limit signs.
+This more than doubles the number of residential speed limit signs on Portland streets.

-In addition, FREE corrugated plastic yard signs (see image) reminding people driving that “20 IS PLENTY” will be available for community members to display in their yard.
+In addition, PBOT has provided corrugated plastic yard signs (see image) reminding people driving that “20 IS PLENTY” to community members to display in their yard.
 The locations of pick-up sites are posted online at http://visionzeroportland.com.

-To inform people about the new speed limit, PBOT is also launching a citywide messaging campaign about speed limits this spring.
+To inform people about the importance of safe driving speeds, PBOT has also launched a citywide messaging campaign this spring.
 We are also asking people in Portland to talk about the new speed limit with their friends, family members, and neighbors.
 Our streets are a shared resource, and it is up to all of us to support each other in using them safely.